What are the aims of this leaflet?

 There are two main types of contact dermatitis:

-• Irritant contact dermatitis develops when the skin is in contact with irritating substances like detergents and solvents.
-These strip the skin surface of it’s natural oils.
-Dermatitis develops when there is regular or prolonged contact with these irritating substances.
-The most important factors in causing this type of contact dermatitis are the amount and the concentration of the irritating substance touching the skin.
-It is very common in people who have their hands in water a lot such as nurses, hairdressers, bartenders, cooks and cleaners.
-People in these occupations often develop hand dermatitis.
-Anyone can develop an irritant contact hand dermatitis from handling irritating substances or with frequent hand washing.
+Irritant contact dermatitis develops when the skin is in contact with irritating substances like detergents, solvents and hot water.
+These strip the skin of its natural oils.
+Dermatitis develops when there is repeated and regular or prolonged contact with such irritating substances.
+The most important factors in causing this type of contact dermatitis are the frequency of exposure and, for detergents and solvents, the concentration.
+It is very common in people who have their hands in water a lot, such as nurses, hairdressers, bartenders, cooks and cleaners, leading to hand dermatitis.
+Anyone can develop an irritant contact hand dermatitis from handling irritating substances, or with frequent handwashing.
+It is, however, more likely in people who have suffered from types of dermatitis in the past, such as childhood eczema.

-• Allergic contact dermatitis occurs when allergy develops to a specific chemical or substance that has been in contact with the skin.
-Examples of these substances include metals such as nickel, rubber, chemicals in hair dye and perfumes or preservatives in creams and cosmetics.
-It is not known why some people develop allergy to these substances while others do not.
+Allergic contact dermatitis occurs when allergy develops to a specific chemical or substance that has been in contact with the skin.
+Examples of these substances include hair dye, nail cosmetics, perfumes, metals such as nickel, rubber, and preservatives used in some cosmetics.
+It is not known why some people who are exposed to these allergens develop an immune reaction to them while others do not.
+It does not appear to be more likely in individuals who have had childhood eczema.

-Less commonly substances in fruits and vegetables can cause an immediate allergic reaction when touched.
+Less commonly, proteins (for example in raw fruits and vegetables, such as uncooked potatoes), can cause an immediate allergic reaction on the hands when touched.
 This leads to itchy skin swellings known as contact urticaria (hives).
-This can lead to a flare of pre-existing dermatitis (eczema).
+It can trigger a flare of pre-existing hand dermatitis known as ‘protein contact dermatitis’, with the development of small blisters, redness, scaling and itching.

-Contact dermatitis is not infectious and cannot be caught from or spread to other people.
+Contact dermatitis is not infectious and cannot be caught from nor spread to other people.

 Is contact dermatitis hereditary?

-People with a tendency to asthma, eczema and hay fever develop irritant contact dermatitis more frequently than others without these conditions.
-The tendency to these conditions runs in families.
+People with a tendency to asthma, eczema and hay fever develop irritant contact dermatitis more easily than others, and this tendency runs in families.
+Allergic contact dermatitis is not normally hereditary.

 What are the symptoms of contact dermatitis?

 Itching of the skin is the commonest symptom and can be intense.
-Sometimes the skin becomes sore and red with development of small blisters or painful cracks (fissures).
+Sometimes the skin becomes sore and red; small and occasionally large blisters may develop and can weep.
+In contact dermatitis of the hands, hand function may be impaired due to the development of painful fissuring and cracking.

 What does contact dermatitis look like?

-The hands are the commonest area where contact dermatitis develops followed by the arms, neck and face.
-After contact with the irritant or allergenic substance the skin becomes red, dry and flaky.
-Occasionally weeping and blistering may develop.
+The hands are the commonest area on which contact dermatitis develops, followed by the arms, neck and face.
+After contact with the irritant or allergenic substance, the skin may become red, bumpy, blistered, scaly and oozing.

 How will it be diagnosed?